1. Node.js and NPM

 If you have a version of NPM < 6, install the latest version running the following command from a terminal/console window.
 If you don’t have NPM installed, use the Node.js installer to install NPM.

-npm -g ls --depth=0
+npm install -g npm@latest

-Install git https://git-scm.com Check you have git:
+Install git https://git-scm.com

 npm install -g @angular/cli

-If you get node gyp errors follow instructions here https://github.com/nodejs/node-gyp
+If you get node gyp errors, follow instructions here: https://github.com/nodejs/node-gyp

-If you get permission errors follow instructions here https://docs.npmjs.com/getting-started/fixing-npm-permissions
+If you get permission errors, follow instructions here: https://docs.npmjs.com/getting-started/fixing-npm-permissions